The Friends of the Key West Library are proud to introduce leading figures in the world of books, art, and ideas.

-The Friends of the Key West Library are proud to introduce leading figures in the world of books, art, and ideas.
-Programs take place on Monday nights from January through March at the Studios of Key West's historic armory building, 600 White Street.
+NEW LOCATION: Programs take place on Monday nights from mid-January through March at the Studios of Key West's new location at 533 Eaton Street.
 Admission is free and seating begins at 5:30 p.m. on a first-come, first-served basis with the programs starting promptly at 6:00 p.m.

-2014 Friends of the Key West Library Lecture Series Schedule
+2015 Friends of the Key West Library Lecture Series Schedule